 Students may individualize their program of study by selecting classes that fulfill their academic interests and professional needs.
 Focused coursework is offered in Microelectronics, Systems, Energy, or Computer Engineering.
 The program may be completed in as little as eight months.*

-Students complete 30 credits of coursework and present at least two graduate engineering projects.
+Students complete 30 credits of coursework and present at least three graduate engineering projects.

 Students enroll in twenty-four credits of coursework and develop and defend a six credit thesis project.

 - One official copy of all undergraduate and graduate course work.
 A bachelor’s degree in Electrical Engineering or a closely related field from an ABET-accredited program.